 Start of content

 Can I see the museum and Petersen House with my ticket?
 What is the age limit to see a performance?
+Are vaccinations required?
 What should I wear?
 Can I take pictures of the site?
 Is there a concessions stand or gift shop?
 What is your ticket return policy?

 Ford’s Theatre offers four mainstage productions a year.